ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 A company runs a website on Amazon EC2 instances behind an ELB Application Load Balancer.
 Amazon Route 53 is used for the DNS.
 The company wants to set up a backup website with a message including a phone number and email address that users can reach if the primary website is down.
 How should the company deploy this solution?

-- A. Use Amazon S3 website hosting for the backup website and Route 53 failover routing policy.
+- ==A. Use Amazon S3 website hosting for the backup website and Route 53 failover routing policy.==
 - B. Use Amazon S3 website hosting for the backup website and Route 53 latency routing policy.
 - C. Deploy the application in another AWS Region and use ELB health checks for failover routing.
 - D. Deploy the application in another AWS Region and use server-side redirection on the primary website.